edde-framework/edde/docs/examples/index.md

 * [Schema](/examples/schema/index): How to work with Schema Manager.
 * [Upgrades](/examples/upgrades/index): How to create upgrade manager and make migrations in you application work!
+* [Workflow](/examples/workflow/index): One way how to organize your project and take control over git, continuous integration (testing, code review) and continuous delivery (staging, production release).